-Bitcoin exchange rates, though easy to check and record at some given point of time, are difficult to predict and forecast.
-I would not be amazed if Bitcoin would rank among the top 5 most volatile trading instruments, when it comes to exchanges rate fluctuations.
+Bitcoin exchange rates, though easy to check and record at some given point in time, are difficult to predict and forecast.
+I would not be amazed if Bitcoin were to rank among the top 5 most volatile trading instruments, when it comes to exchange rate fluctuations.
 So why does it oscillate so much, and how does the Bitcoin exchange rate work?
 Let us try to answer this here.

 Who Controls: How Does the Bitcoin Exchange Rate Work